Burbinox/developer-bible/Backend/SQL/README.md

 | 1            | 1         | Math    | Dr. Smith      |
 | 2            | 1         | Physics | Dr. Johnson    |
 | 3            | 2         | Math    | Dr. Smith      |

+## Scaling methods <a name="scaling_methods"></a>
+- Vertical scaling (scaling up) - increasing the capacity of a single server, by adding more CPU, RAM, or bigger/faster storage
+- Horizontal scaling (scaling out) - adding more servers/nodes to a system so that the workload is distributed across multiple machines.
+The following methods are commonly used: Read replicas - There is one database for writing and many for reading.
+It allows to speed up read process but it can cause data inconsistency.
+Sharding - The database is split into more databases.
+Every DB has some part of the data.
+It is usually recommended to start with vertical scaling because it is cheaper and does not require changes to the architecture or the application.

 ## SELECT DISTINCT <a name="select_distinct"></a>
 return unique values from a specified column by eliminating duplicate entries in the result set.